nginxinc/nginx-azure-workshops/labs/lab9/readme.md

 ## Add Caching to Nginx for Azure

-In this exercise, you will creata an Nginx for Azure configuration, to add Caching for the images of the Juiceshop application.
+In this exercise, you will create an Nginx for Azure configuration, to add Caching for the images of the Juiceshop application.
 You will also configure Nginx for Azure to expose your Juiceshop application to the Internet.
 You will test it, and use various tools to verify that caching is working as expected.

 1. Inspect the `lab9/juiceshop.example.com.conf` configuration file.
 Make note of the following items, which enable `Nginx Proxy Caching` for images: